yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Assessment/README.md

 LoL_Maze.gm81 shows how the game was programmed.\
 LoL_Maze.exe is the file to play the game.

+## LoL_Maze
+The Maze of League of Legends was created to help completely new League players ease into the game.
+It is a complex game, so a maze game with easy controls will show how the game can feel like by using allies, enemies, and objectives.

 ## Marks Breakdown

 | Marks | Element |